0xless/less_on_sec/content/posts/rc_analysis.md

 ![RC pcb board](/images/rc_analysis/pcb.png#center)

-At first glance it's possible to notice that there's and *antenna*, *a crystal oscillator*, a *trimmer* an *integrated circuit* and of course led, button and battery.
+At first glance it's possible to notice that there's an *antenna*, *a crystal oscillator*, a *trimmer* an *integrated circuit* and of course led, button and battery.
 As expected, there's everything needed for a radio transmitter to work.

 ![crystal oscillator](/images/rc_analysis/clock.jpeg#center)